fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 The good news is that we never need to write this boilerplate because
-[Simulacrum](https://github.com/mpilquist/simulacrum) (included with cats) provides a `@typeclass` macro
+[Simulacrum](https://github.com/mpilquist/simulacrum) provides a `@typeclass` macro annotation to have the
-annotation to have the companion `apply` and `ops` automatically
+companion `apply` and `ops` automatically generated.
+It even allows us
-generated.
-It even allows us to define alternative (usually symbolic)
+to define alternative (usually symbolic) names for common methods.
+In
-names for common methods.
-In full:
+full:

 {lang="text"}
 ~~~~~~~~